abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/rabittmq/installation.md

 - Outbound internet access

 ### Refresh System Repositories
-Update system metadata to ensure the latest package information is available.
+This step updates the system’s package list so the operating system knows about the latest software available from its repositories.

 ```console
 sudo zypper refresh